 The above graph represents Apple’s Research and Development expenses by quarter, and the percentage of Appl’s total revenue spent on R&D activities during the quarter.
 Apple R&D spending constantly increasing with each passing year.
-Apple R&D expenses in Q4 2019 increased an appreciable 9.6% YoY to $4,110 million ($4.3 billion) on research and development.
-That’s nearly 7.8% QoQ growth from fiscal Q2 2019 when the company spent $3,948 million ($3.9 billion) on R&D.
+Apple R&D expenses in Q4 2019 increased an appreciable 9.6% YoY to $4,110 million ($4.1 billion).
+However, it is nearly 3.45% QoQ decline from fiscal Q3 2019 when Apple spent a record $4,257 million ($4.3 billion) on its research and development.

 |Source||Apple’s official Reports, SEC Filings|

 |Note||Apple fiscal year starts from October 1st|